deuslirio/UFGTeX-Presentation/README.md

 ![UFGTeXPresentation logo](https://raw.githubusercontent.com/deuslirio/UFGTeX-Presentation/master/readme/ufgtexpresentation.png)

 ## What is it?
 A Latex template to help students, professors, or researchers from Universidade Federal de Goiás (UFG) to prepare their presentation slides in the **format 16:9**.
+This template is based on the version available in the Google Slides at [here](https://docs.google.com/presentation/d/1NSXSP5SnpIE0fsVCebAj9x2UfSAlGvlGEEt0zA_y2aE).
 Besides presenting a modern design concept, UFGTeXPresentation provides different slides’ layouts and color schemas to personalize the presentation.

 ![Template example](https://raw.githubusercontent.com/deuslirio/UFGTeX-Presentation/master/readme/title_layout_print.png)